-Recently, 3D urban modeling has received significant attention.
-One included task is determining the location of trees in urban environments.
-Tree modeling and localization has been pursued in various ways.
-Tree and vegetation modeling (e.g., [5, 14, 31]) renders/creates 3D models.
-Segmentation algorithms have been developed to isolate broad tree/canopy areas in captured overhead imagery (e.g., LiDAR, satellite, or aerial) [32].
+Segmentation algorithms have been developed to isolate broad tree/canopy areas in captured overhead imagery (e.g., LiDAR, satellite, or aerial) [31].
 USDA's i-Tree software toolkit [53] is a crowd-sourced method to report on trees.
 While precise, this approach does not scale, cannot be readily updated, and depends on the reliable participation of human workers.
-The recent proliferation of deep learning has introduced promising new methods (e.g., [4,47]).
-But due to occlusions and limited resolution, these methods cannot distinguish individual trees, do not estimate tree counts, and have accuracies only in the 60-80% range.
+The recent proliferation of deep learning has introduced promising new methods (e.g., [3,46]).
+But due to occlusions and limited resolution, these methods cannot distinguish individual trees, do not estimate tree counts, and have accuracies only in the 60-80% range in the aforementioned literature.

 Our tree modeling and localization work exploits two key observations.
-First, satellite imagery's frequent capture rate (e.g., weekly or daily) enables capturing the spatio-temporal vegetation footprint during a season or year, thus providing richer information than a single image.
+First, satellite imagery's frequent capture rate (e.g., weekly or daily) enables capturing the spatiotemporal vegetation footprint during a season or year, thus providing richer information than a single image.
 Second, vegetation in cities succumbs to urban management rules that regulate their development.
-Since individual trees cannot be readily discerned from a satellite due to occlusion and resolution limitations, we instead exploit our observations to enable a self-supervised generative (or procedural) approach to
+Since individual trees cannot be readily discerned from a satellite due to occlusion and resolution limitations, we instead exploit our observations to enable a self-supervised generative (or procedural) approach to tree inventory modeling and cover estimation.
+To verify